 If you’ve got the money, appetite and a little bit of patience, building a system that includes both an AV amp and a stereo amp makes all sorts of sense.

 Convinced?
-Below you’ll find a list of current products that offer the necessary features - with prices (correct at the time of writing) - from some of the biggest manufacturers in hi-fi and home cinema.
+Below you’ll find a list of current products that offer the necessary features from some of the biggest manufacturers in hi-fi and home cinema.
 Good luck...